sr70079/Quality-README-generator/README.md

 ### Questions:

-If you have any issues about the repo, please contact me via email at sr70079
+If you have any issues about the repo, please contact me via email at sr70079@gmail.com

 You can find more of my work at sr70079

-### Credits
+### Credits:

 npm inquirer